João's House / Guilherme Machado Vaz

 Photographs

-From the architect.
+Text description provided by the architects.
 João's House is a renovation project for a small house located in the old part of the city of Porto, close to the Douro River.
 It is a traditional XIX century ground floor building with walls made with stone, and a wooden roof structure covered with tiles.
 It was once used as a bakery that served the local population who were mostly fishermen.

 The project transforms the bakery into a two floor house distributing the social spaces on the groundfloor and the private spaces on the upperfloor.
 There is a mid level between the two floors to open a small pátio that brings light to the client’s musical studio.